Stefano Cusin: Ahli al Khalil – Palestine 2015

 A team of 30 people including Italian football manager Stefano Cusin, 21 football players and technical, administrative and press members entered Gaza, after both teams were given the necessary permission while crossing the West Bank and the Gaza Strip to play in the Palestinian Cup.

 The first game between the two teams was played at Yarmouk Stadium in Gaza on Thursday and the match ended 0-0.
 Around 7,000 fans packed Gaza's Yarmouk stadium, which was decked with Palestinian national flags.

 The return match, originally scheduled on 9 August, was postponed to 14 August, due irregularities on some visas of four players and three executives of Shujaiyeh.
 The "historic match" eventually ended and was won by Ahli al-Khalil coached from Italian Stefano Cusin.
 The team of Hebron beat 2-1 Ittihad Shujaiyeh of Gaza, with the winning goal scored in the first minute of extra-time, on free kick, by Ahmad Maher.

 While Ahli Al-Khalil's small stadium was overflowing with fans, hundreds of thousands watched on television and bustling Gaza fell quiet as Shejaia supporters willed their team on from afar in cafes and restaurants.
-The club in this way has won the Supercup of Palestine and the right of access to the final stages of the Asian Cup.

 On 11 September 2015 Stefano and his team gained their fourth trophy in just eight months by beating 3-2 the Shabab Aldahreya opponent, granting him the victory of Supercup for West Bank Clubs.

 After this great period Stefano Cusin, has decided to stop for personal reasons his experience by thanking players, staff, supporters and everybody involved in the team.

 On 19 October 2015, he enrolled in the "First Class Coach – UEFA Pro" course.

-Al Shaab CSC – United Arab Emirates 2015-2016
+Al Shaab

-Stefano Cusin receives the helm of the team in mid 2015 season and remains as coach until the end of the season.

 In his debut vs Dibba Al-Fujairah Club in President Cup, he won an important match by 4–1.

-At the end of the season he leaves the club for moving in England with Wolves.

-Wolverhampton Wanderers F.C. – England 2016-2017
+Wolverhampton Wanderers

 On 30 July 2016, the English club announces Stefano Cusin as vice of Walter Zenga.
 The transfer was possible through Jorge Mendes, the famous football agent.
 Cusin signs a contract that binds him to Wolves until 30 June 2017.

 The debut was against Rotherham, with a draw of 2-2, on 6 August 2016.

 The highlights of the season were the home victory on 13 August against Reading (2-0), and away wins on 20 August against Birmingham (1-3) and on 17 September defeating Newcastle (0-2), team that after will win the Championship later that year, in front of an audience of 52000.

 In September 2016 Cusin got UEFA PRO License by presenting his thesis entitled "Coaching abroad in the world".